Skip to content

 • 1997-2008: Climbed the marketing ladder to become Head of Marketing (Starbucks, Tesco, Waitrose, MFI, Emap, etc.).

-• 2011: Sold Mash up Media to Internetbrands for a multiple of the $3m annual profit it was raking in its third year.
+• 2011: Mash Up Media was sold to Internetbrands for a multiple of the $3m annual profit it was raking in its third year.

 • 2012: Launched next business, Bodyhack.